This post may contain affiliate links.

 When ready to serve, discard the drained liquid and toss the cucumbers with the dressing.
 This cold dish is meant to be served, well, cold or at room temperature—not warm.

-What kind of cucumbers should be used for this salad?
+What kind of cucumbers should be used for smashed cucumber salad?

 By all means, do your best to avoid using regular pole cucumbers here.
 Frankly, if they’re all you can find, I would recommend skipping this recipe.
 But if you really want to give it go with regular cukes, partially peel them and definitely seed them before smashing, salting and tossing with the dressing.

-Because this salad is made with Asian staples, like soy sauce, sesame oil, and rice vinegar, it’s best to pair it with Asian-inspired main dish recipes.
+Because this salad is made with Asian flavors like soy sauce, sesame oil, and rice vinegar, it’s best to pair it with Asian-inspired main dish recipes.

 • Add julienned ginger for crunch and warm spice.